bbntpl/fso-submissions/part2/phonebook/README.md

-This project contains exercise 2.6
+This project contains exercises 2.6 - 2.7.